About the Choir

 Olivia’s Story

-One day my daughter Claire mentioned that her ankles were swollen., she made an appointment with our GP.
-Unfortunately, from tests she was found to have protein into her urine.
-She was admitted to Addenbrookes hospital for a biopsy, the biopsy showed she had a...
+One day, my daughter Claire mentioned that her ankles were swollen, so she made an appointment with our GP.
+Unfortunately, the tests showed she had protein in her urine.
+She was admitted to Addenbrookes hospital for a biopsy, the biopsy showed she had a condition...

 Maria’s Story